nosarthur/nosarthur.github.io/_posts/2019-05-27-gita-breakdown.md

 - [milestone 4: speedup]({% post_url 2020-07-08-gita-milestone4 %})
 - [milestone 5: miscellaneous topics]({% post_url 2020-07-04-gita-milestone5 %})

-The rest of this post is an overview.
+The rest of this post is a brief overview.

 ## milestone 1: basic CLI